 - Reinforcing hand hygiene which can decrease the risk of transmission of respiratory viruses by ~50%

-- Utilizing personal protective equipment (PPE) such as masks and gloves
+- Utilizing personal protective equipment (PPE)

 - Installing physical barriers, such as transparent screens to provide proper separation between customers and employees

 - Educating both employees and customers about their shared responsibility to help protect each other in a COVID-19 environment.